emkcloud/livewire-tweak/docs/contents/prefix-core.md

 ## Assets Dynamic

-If you need to make the prefix dynamic because you want to use different values as the assets prefix, simply define the list of allowed values in the groups option.
+If you need to make the prefix dynamic if you want to use different values as asset prefixes, simply define the list of allowed values in the groups option.

 ```ini
 LIVEWIRE_TWEAK_CORE_PREFIX_ENABLE=true